ivvycode/apidocs/venues/add-or-update-opportunity.md

 \(Required when the ID parameter is missing\)
 {% endapi-method-parameter %}

+{% api-method-parameter name="referralContactId" type="integer" required=false %}
+The contact Id of referral for "Referral Program" source.
+\(Required when the source is Referral Program and referralContact parameter is missing \)
+{% endapi-method-parameter %}

+{% api-method-parameter name="referralContact" type="object" required=false %}
+The data array of contact.
+See [addOrUpdateContact](contact/add-or-update-contact.md#add-or-update-contact) API in contact namespace for parameters.
+{% endapi-method-parameter %}

+{% api-method-parameter name="referralCompanyId" type="integer" required=false %}
+The company Id of referral for "Referral Program" source.
+\(Required when the source is Referral Program and referralCompany parameter is missing \)
+{% endapi-method-parameter %}

+{% api-method-parameter name="referralCompany" type="object" required=false %}
+The data array of company.
+See [addOrUpdateCompany](contact/add-or-update-company.md#add-or-update-company) API in contact namespace for parameters.
+{% endapi-method-parameter %}

 {% api-method-parameter name="confirmedQuoteId" type="integer" required=false %}
 The unique confirmed quote id of opportunity
 {% endapi-method-parameter %}